 OneMusic Australia FAQs

-OneMusic Australia is being developed to bring a simple, modern solution to music copyright licensing and compliance.
-The move to form a joint initiative was motivated by what business had been asking for, for decades.
+OneMusic Australia is being developed to bring a simple modern solution to music copyright licensing and compliance.
+The initiative was driven by what business had been asking for, for decades.
 Getting a music licence needed to become simpler.
 APRA AMCOS and PPCA listened and developed OneMusic Australia.

 Will a licence cost more under OneMusic Australia?